purdue-arc/site/content/blog/news/rc.md

 date: 2023-02-16
 ---

-_This post will continue to be updated as new information comes along._

 The Autonomous Robotics Club of Purdue is thrilled to share the news of its upcoming inaugural event, RobotCon.

 What is RobotCon?